angrypancake123/Coupled-Spins-project-supplementary-materials/README.md

 Contents:

-Python code regarding nmr hamiltonians of coupled spins:-
-  1. General eigenvalue solution from a matrix.
-  2. Producing figures for eigenvalues against a varying coupling constant.
+Python code regarding nmr hamiltonians of coupled spins used to produce figures for eigenvalues against a varying coupling constant.

 Figures produced for a varying coupling constant:-
-  1. All energys detailed.
+  1. Mixed state energys detailed.
-  2. Mixed state energys detailed.
+  2. All energys detailed.

+The derivation of the Hamiltonian matrix using the kronecker product solution.

+Figure of an nmr spectrum.

-Matlab  code for producing nmr simulation
+Matlab  code for producing nmr spectrum.

-Derivations